 Intangible assets, other than goodwill, have finite useful lives.
 Goodwill is not amortised but is subject to annual impairment testing (see Note 13).
-No impairment loss was recognised in the 2017 financial year.
+No impairment loss was recognised in the 2018 financial year.

 The current amortisation charge is included under the depreciation and amortisation expense in the Statement of Profit or Loss and Other Comprehensive Income.
-Refer Note 2 (viii) for the amortisation policies for the above intangible assets.